Margery Lawrence: Life and work

+Spiritualism

+Lawrence was a spiritualist.
 In the foreword to Ferry Over Jordan (Psychic Book Club, 1944), Lawrence explains that during the latter part of 1941 she had written a further group of articles on Spiritualism for Psychic News.
 It was the resulting large number of inquiries that prompted editor Maurice Barbanell to suggest that Lawrence compile and expand upon those articles in book form, which she undertook at London between August 1942 and May 1943.
 The book was intended to be a primer on the much-discussed subject of Spiritualism.
 Apprehensive that her readers might be disappointed that her latest book was not a further novel or book of short stories, Lawrence took care to explain that she had not recently "taken to Spiritualism", but rather had been deeply interested in it for many years:

 "My interest in it dates actually from the moment when I saw a near relation three nights after he died, when he gave me specific instructions about the finding of a box containing important papers.
 They were found precisely where he said--and from that moment I became deeply interested in what, throughout this book, I have called the "Other Side".
 Somewhere that man was obviously still alive!
 Somewhere he was thinking of us, anxious to help, caring what happened; in a word, he was still alive somewhere, and I was determined to find out where" [foreword, p.
 5].